microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 export const NeutralFill: import("@microsoft/fast-foundation").InterfaceSymbol<(element: HTMLElement, fill?: SwatchRGB | undefined) => ReturnType<typeof neutralFill>>;

 // Warning: (ae-forgotten-export) The symbol "ColorRecipe" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "FillSwatchFamily" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name "neutralFill_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal @deprecated (undocumented)